Yorivel/Dynamic-Wardrobe/docs/priority.md

 A `!`-prefixed outfit blocks everything — no location, region, combat, or danger zone swaps.
 Only scenes that naturally change V's appearance (home entry, shower, ripper) can override it, and doing so consumes the pin.
 See [Pinned Outfits](pinned.md) for details.

-## Combat & Danger Zones

-When V enters combat or a hostile area, combat outfits take priority over all location matching.
-Combat outfits can be location-aware too — see [Combat & Danger Zones](combat.md) for details.

 ## Home, Nude & Ripper

-These activate based on game context, regardless of location:
+These are the only things that can break through a pin.
+They activate based on game context, regardless of location:

 | Context | When It's Active |
 |---------|--------------------|
 | **home** | V is inside a supported apartment |
 | **nude** | The game undresses V (shower, romance scenes) |
 | **ripper** | V is sitting in a ripperdoc chair |

+## Combat & Danger Zones

+When V enters combat or a hostile area, combat outfits take priority over all location matching.
+Combat outfits can be location-aware too — see [Combat & Danger Zones](combat.md) for details.

 ## Location Matching